 Creating default user 'default' ...

-Creating default stack for user 'default' in project default...
+Creating default stack for user 'default' in workspace default...

-Active project not set.
+Active workspace not set.
 Setting it to the default.

 The active stack is not set.
-Setting the active stack to the default project stack.
+Setting the active stack to the default workspace stack.

 Using the default store for the global config.